HM Revenue and Customs (HMRC) is consulting on a proposal to extend the off-payroll tax rules to the private sector from April 2020.

 We expect the reforms to come into force from 6 April 2020.

-Read the consultation on the GOV.UK website
+Read the consultation and summary of responses on the GOV.UK website